winstonjs/winston/docs/transports.md

 * __silent:__ Boolean flag indicating whether to suppress output (default false).
 * __colorize:__ Boolean flag indicating if we should colorize output (default false).
 * __timestamp:__ Boolean flag indicating if we should prepend output with timestamps (default false).
 If function is specified, its return value will be used instead of timestamps.
+* __json:__ Boolean flag indicating whether or not the output should be JSON.
+If true, will log out multi-line JSON objects. (default false)
+* __stringify:__ Boolean flag indiciating if the output should be passed through JSON.stringify, resulting in single-line output.
+Most useful when used in conjunction with the json flag. (default false)

 *Metadata:* Logged via util.inspect(meta);